Transplanting Sego Palms: A Comprehensive Guide

 These individuals often appreciate the unique “character” that multi-trunked plants offer.
 In addition, leaving the pups in place means less work for you – after all, they will eventually fall off on their own if left untouched!
 And finally, some argue that sago palms with many pups are actually more resistant to damage from strong winds and hurricanes than those with just one central trunk.

-Zamia inermis
+zamia inermis

 My Sago Palm is Too Big